Abdulmajeed7871/Enterprise-AD-PaloAlto-lab/README.md

 ## Troubleshooting

 Most of the real learning in this project happened while diagnosing problems, not during initial setup.
 VLAN/trunk configuration, firewall zone/policy behavior, and Windows/AD connectivity issues all came up along the way.
-I also attempted a Palo Alto User-ID integration with Active Directory that I was not able to get working.
-I also encountered a Traffic Monitor logging issue while using an unlicensed PA-VM.
+I also attempted a Palo Alto User-ID integration with Active Directory that I was not able to get working, and encountered a Traffic Monitor logging issue while using an unlicensed PA-VM.

 Full write-up, including commands and additional screenshots: [`docs/troubleshooting.md`](docs/troubleshooting.md)